“COB LED grow lights are the future. They’re the best lights on the market.”

 Specifically, it is the top-bin CREE CXB3590 COB LEDs and the Meanwell drivers that drive up the price.
 Both are the industry standard and far above the Epistar and other chips that the rest of the lights on this list use.

-Canagrow also uses the CXB3590 in its 100w light (one of the COBs) and in its 200w light (2 of them).
+Canagrow also uses the CXB3590 in its 100w light (using a single COB light) and in its 200w light (2 of them).
 If you go to the Amazon product page, you will also see 2 additional options that are much lower priced.
 That is because they do not use the CREE COBs and instead use some no-name Korean brand.

-This review will focus on the 400 watt version, which gives you an output of 1120 umol/m²/s in a 2×2 area (the only value given by the manufacturer) or 48,000 lumen (I’m not sure why they provide the lumen output, but they do).
+This review will focus on the 400 watt version, which gives you a PPFD of 1120 umol/m²/s in a 2×2 area (the only value given by the manufacturer) or 48,000 lumen (I’m not sure why they provide the lumens, but they do).

-That said, I prefer the Phlizon and Aglex spectra, because they supplement the 4 COBs with additional red and blue diodes.
+That said, I prefer the Phlizon and Aglex COB LED grow light spectrum, because they supplement the 4 COB LEDs with additional red and blue diodes.
 Those are the colors plants need most, so adding additional light in those colors can really help boost growth and yields.
 The Canagrow lights also lack UV and IR wavelengths.

 All of the Canagrow CXB3590 lights are rated for 50,000 hours of use and they come with a 3 year warranty and a 30 day satisfaction guarantee.
-If you don’t like them, you can return them for a full refund.
+If you don’t like them, you can return the lights for a full refund.

-If you can afford them, these are amazing lights.
+If you can afford them, these CREE LEDs are amazing lights.
 That said, I feel the huge difference in price is not quite justified by the difference in quality of the components.
-That, and the better color spectrum, is why I prefer the Phlizon and Aglex lights.
+That, and the better color spectrum, is why I prefer the Phlizon and Aglex COB LED grow lights.
 On the other hand, this light has a dimmer, which none of the others do.

 - Great spectrum for plants (though not quite as good as the Phlizon and Aglex lights)